pvilas/fotovoltaica/README.md

 Solar panel power generation analysis

 > Leo van der Meulen.
 "How much energy will you be able to generate with your solar panels?
 Make your own calculations to stay in control" Medium. [https://towardsdatascience.com/solar-panel-power-generation-analysis-7011cc078900](https://towardsdatascience.com/solar-panel-power-generation-analysis-7011cc078900)

+Shadow Calculator

+> KameoCode.
+"Sun position calculator on google maps.
+Predict size of shadows at different times of the day for google maps location." [http://shadowcalculator.eu/](http://shadowcalculator.eu/)